Command line text editing

 (

-to paste). - Undoing or redoing changes to a file (
+yto yank/copy,dto cut,pto paste). - Undoing or redoing changes to a file (

-to undo, Control+R to redo). - Moving around on lines or around the file (
+uto undo, Control+R to redo). - Moving around on lines or around the file (

-to move to the top). - Doing the same thing multiple times (cutting the next three lines
+Gto go to the bottom of the file,ggto move to the top). - Doing the same thing multiple times (cutting the next three lines

 Other editors

-is not the only text editor, and you’re not required
+vim is not the only text editor, and you’re not required

-for this course (or any course, really).
+to use vim for this course (or any course, really).
 You’re

-welcome to try out and use other text editors, like nano
+welcome to try out and use other text editors, like nano,